wp-plugins/post-expirator/readme.txt

 **Version 2.1.1**

-* FIX: Fixed php warning issue cause when post type defaults are not set
+* New: Added the option to disable post expirator for certain post types if desired
-* NEW: Added the option to disable post expirator for certain post types if desired
+* Fix: Fixed php warning issue cause when post type defaults are not set

 **Version 2.1.0**